nebula-plugins/gradle-ospackage-plugin/README.md

 ospackage {
     release '3'
-    os = LINUX // only applied to RPM prefixes = ['/opt/local'] // also only applied to RPM into '/opt/app1'
+    os = LINUX // only applied to RPM prefix '/opt/local' // also only applied to RPM into '/opt/app1'
     from ('dist') {
         user 'builds'